Statistical Inference for Cell Type Deconvolution: Statistical inference for a single target individual

-Now we discuss theoretical properties of our estimator $\widehat{\bs p}_i$ in \eqref{eq:est_pi} and how we construct confidence intervals for each cell type proportion $p_{ik}$.
-As the number of genes is large while the number of reference individuals is usually limited, we focus on the asymptotic regime that the number of genes $G \to \infty$ while the number of reference individuals $M$ and number of cell types $K$ are kept fixed.
+We analyze the theoretical properties of the estimator $\widehat{\bs p}_i$ and construct confidence intervals for each component $p_{ik}$, focusing on a single target individual $i$.
+Inference across multiple individuals is discussed in Section~\ref{sec:infer_multi}.
+Our analysis considers the common setting where the number of genes $G$ is large, while the number of reference individuals $M$ and cell types $K$ are relatively small.
+We therefore work in the asymptotic regime $G \to \infty$ with fixed $M$ and $K$.

-As mentioned earlier, our model \eqref{eq:final_bulk}-\eqref{eq:final_ref} allow for gene-gene dependence across genes.
-Without imposing any assumptions on the dependence structure across genes, it is almost impossible to show good theoretical properties of $\widehat{\bs p}_i$.
-We now assume an almost sparse gene-gene dependence structure, which is based on the following definition of a dependency graph:
+Although model~\eqref{eq:final_bulk} allows for gene-gene dependence, formal inference requires structural assumptions on this dependence.
+We adopt the notion of an ``almost sparse'' gene co-expression network (GCN) \citep{langfelder2008wgcna,zhang2012weighted,russo2018cemitool}, formalized through the following concept of a dependency graph: